 In my previous post GraphQL Persisted Queries Using GET Requests we built a GraphQL server that used middleware to pattern match against a static extracted queries file.
 That extracted queries file housed the query we knew our client would send.
 As you can imagine, keeping a static file in sync between the server and client can be a pain, this approach just won’t scale.
 To solve this problem we’ll use a technique called Dynamic Persisted Queries.
 We will build a react client that dynamically generates a hash and sends that over to our server.
 We’ll also update our GraphQL server to not only execute the corresponding query, but save the hash in memory for all subsequent requests.

+This is part 2, you can also find part 3 here.
 If you haven’t read my previous post I suggest you start there, as this tutorial will pick up right where we left off.
 For those of you that are up to date with the idea of persisted queries and want to skip the previous article, you can find the project files here: source files.

 npm install -g create-react-app redis-cli